 Minimizing distractions means something different to everyone, it is really important to identify how it looks/is for you.

 I used to really hate calendars.
 They reminded me that I couldn’t remember anything.
 Eventually, I had to just make peace with it.
 The next tip on time management for those living with ADHD is scheduling.
 Many people use online tools like Google Calendar, Outlook, or Apple’s calendar apps as well as paper calendars to help them stay organized in the moment-to-moment aspects of life.

 We’re so good at losing track of where we’re supposed to be.
 The part that nobody ever seems to remember to point out in all of this?
 You have to actually LOOK at the calendar.
 I can record information as much as I want, if I never look at it, it won’t help me.

 It’s really important to me to set a timer or reminder on my Alexa to start my day by looking at my calendar or I won’t remember at all!
 It’s much easier to prepare for the day when you know what’s coming.

 I use Google Calendar, and it’s been a life-saver.
-I can set reminders for tasks that need to get done today or tomorrow so they don’t slip my mind.
+The calendar can set reminders for tasks that need to get done today or tomorrow so they don’t slip my mind (and Alexa reminds me so I don’t forget).
 I love that you can see your day with everything planned out.
 This is great because if something doesn’t fit into your schedule, visually seeing that your day is packed with multicolored bars can be a really easy clue that you don’t have time.